terrapower/armi/doc/user/inputs/settings.rst

 --------------------
 The assembly dragger (in the ``Geometry`` tab) allows users to define the 2-D layout of the assemblies defined in the :doc:`/user/inputs/blueprints`.
 It is currently limited to hexagons.
-The results of this arrangement get written to :doc:`/user/inputs/facemap_file`.
+The results of this arrangement get written to grids in blueprints.
 Drag hexagons from the options on the right and place them into the core positions you want them to be in.
 By default, the input assumes a 1/3 core model, but you can create a full core model through the menu.